 Hiking Related Articles:

+Before we get started, first things first.
+When you go backpacking in Alaska, make sure you bring bear spray to help you avoid a bear attack.
 Many backpackers love to explore the expansive tundras of Bering Land Bridge National Preserve although these low wetlands can be a challenge for those inexperienced in such environments.
 Those longing for adventure will love this National Preserve as it also features Lava Fields with jagged terrain and tough River Crossings without bridges or rope crossings.

 The Gates of the Arctic National Park and Preserve is also a favored destination among backpackers.
-The park’s mountain ridges, vistas, dense vegetation, and a multitude of stream and river crossings attract only the daring and the bold!
+The park’s mountain ridges, vistas, dense vegetation, and a multitude of the stream and river crossings attract only the daring and the bold!
 It can be pretty cold at times in Alaska so it may be a good idea to bring a thermometer with you in your pack.
 We reviewed some of the best backpacking thermometer for your trek.